0xSero/partisia-docs/docs/smart-contracts/smart-contract-examples.md

   the size of two numbers without revealing the numbers.
 You can see how some of these issues are handled by visiting our [average salary example](https://gitlab.com/partisiablockchain/language/example-contracts/-/tree/main/rust/zk-average-salary).

+- Machine learning
+  You can do decision tree classification, pattern recognition and regression analysis on secret-shared data.
+There are a myriad of use cases for this on big data sets, where you still want to keep the data private.
+An example that uses [decision tree classification](https://gitlab.com/partisiablockchain/language/example-contracts/-/tree/main/rust/zk-classification) to predict an individual's income could be used by a bank in their loan approval process.

 - Surveys
   Individual answers are encrypted at the moment of submission and stay encrypted at all times.
 Only aggregated statistics are decrypted and revealed.